anasfik/youcan_pay/README.md

 # YouCan Pay Dart SDK

-This is Dart/Flutter SDK for [YouCan Pay APIs](https://youcanpay.com/docs), which helps you to integrate YouCan Pay into your Dart/Flutter project easily, and make your life more easier.
+This is Dart/Flutter SDK for [YouCan Pay APIs](https://youcanpay.com/docs/api), which helps you to communicate with YouCan Pay in your Dart/Flutter project easily, and make your life more easier.

 ## Key features